SalesConnection/Caction-Support/docs/How_edit_or_update_data_inside_system.md

 <br>

-3. Click on the job details button to view comprehensive information about the job in a new tab.
+3. Click on the eclipse icon to access the edit job section

 <br>